-Trap CR Base Craft (Trapmaking CR)
+Trap CR Base Craft (Trapmaking) DC

 1-3 20

 4-6 25

 7-10 30

+Modifier to Craft

-Additional Components Modifer to Craft (Trapmaking) DC
+Additional Components (Trapmaking) DC

 Proximity trigger +5

 Automatic reset +5

 Add any modifiers from the second part of the table to the base value obtained in the first part.
 The result is the Craft (trapmaking) DC.